-How great it would be if welfare organizations could know the human needs well in advance!
-Since COVID-19 was declared a pandemic, the world witnessed a variety of control measures which in turn led to the widespread feeling of unfulfillment either due to lack of daily necessities or dwindling opportunities to accomplish one’s goals.
+Unmet needs scoping can help in designing public policies to cater to evolving needs of a society.
+Since COVID-19 was declared a pandemic, the world witnessed a variety of control measures which in turn led to the widespread feeling of unfulfillment either due to unfulfilled daily necessities or dwindling opportunities to accomplish one’s goals.
 Early detection of human needs can enable public agencies and independent organizations to provide prompt support including food supplies, medical care and timely awareness about the crisis amongst masses.
-Unmet needs scoping can help in designing public policies to cater to evolving needs of a society.
-In this blog, we discuss an approach to detect unmet needs posted on Twitter.
-Our approach comprises three key modules namely (a) Collecting Tweets, (b) Mapping Tweets with Needs and (c) Detecting Unmet needs, as shown below.
+But how?
+Here’s an approach with two key modules namely (a) Mapping Tweets with Needs and (b) Detecting Unmet needs, as shown below.

+The motive behind this study was to understand how the pattern of needs has evolved from pre-COVID-19 phase to different stages of COVID-19 namely lockdown, the first wave and the second wave.
 Indian tweets posted between Dec’19 to Jul’21, spanning a period of 19 months were collected using snscrape.
-The motive behind it was to understand how the pattern of needs has evolved from pre-COVID-19 phase to different stages of COVID-19 namely lockdown, the first wave and the second wave.
-After preprocessing, a total of 1.4M tweets were considered for further study.

 Mapping Tweets with needs

-Manual annotation of tweets with their expressed need is expensive and time consuming.
-Topic modeling is a type of statistical modeling for discovering the abstract “topics” that occur in a collection of documents [wiki].
-We therefore first identify the abstract topics within tweets using topic modeling and then label these extracted topics with their expressed needs.
-To identify the different types of expressed need, we take inspiration from Maslow’s Hierarchy of Needs (MHoN) (Maslow and Lewis, 1987) which categorizes the human needs into five distinct levels namely physiological[L1], Safety [L2], Love and Belonging [L3], Esteem [L4] and Self-Actualization [L5].
+Manual annotating tweets with their expressed need is expensive and time consuming.
+We use topic modeling to label tweets - topic modeling is statistical modeling for discovering the abstract “topics” that occur in a collection of documents [wiki].
+Idea is to identify these abstract topics in large collection of tweets and then label topics which are much smaller in size!
+As a proof of concept, we used Maslow’s Hierarchy of Needs (MHoN) (Maslow and Lewis, 1987), which categorizes the human needs into five distinct levels namely physiological[L1], Safety [L2], Love and Belonging [L3], Esteem [L4] and Self-Actualization [L5].
 The first two levels namely physiological and safety in MTM are often considered as basic needs whereas the next three levels namely love and belonging, esteem and self-actualization are regarded as advanced needs.

 Detetecting unmet Needs

+The next task was to identify the tweets that were discussing unfulfilled needs.
 In Frustration-Aggression theory, Dollard et al. (1939) defined frustration as an impediment or blockage in achieving one’s needs or goals.
-An impediment to a goal is considered frustration if and only if the person is actively striving to reach this goal.
-We therefore hypothesize that unmet needs can be detected by identifying if tweets already marked with needs contain frustration or not.
+We hypothesized that unmet needs can be detected by identifying if tweets already marked with needs contain frustration or not.
 We finetuned the pretrained RoBERTa language model for this task.

 Below are two example tweets: